-- We strongly advise you not to travel to any part of Somalia because of armed conflict, the ongoing very high threat of terrorist attack and dangerous levels of violent crime, including kidnapping.
+- We strongly advise you not to travel to any part of Somalia because of armed conflict, the ongoing very high threat of terrorist attack and kidnapping and dangerous levels of violent crime.

 - If you are in Somalia, we strongly urge you to leave if it is safe to do so.

 - If, despite our advice, you travel to or remain in Somalia, you should be aware that the ability of the Australian government to provide consular services to Australians in Somalia is extremely limited.
 The Australian High Commission in Kenya is responsible for Somalia.

 - If you are an Australian/Somali dual national you will be regarded by Somali officials as Somali in the first instance.
 You may be prevented from contacting the Australian government if you are arrested or detained and our ability to provide consular assistance may be limited.